How to Properly Store and Care for Fall Protection Equipment

 Your equipment should be cleaned on a regular basis.
 This helps to ensure that there is no substance on the harness and lanyard that could degrade the materials.
 It also ensures that you can properly see all parts of the equipment so you can do a thorough inspection.

 You need to be careful when cleaning the equipment.
 Soaking the harness or lanyard, for instance, can cause potential damage to the fibers as they relax and re-tighten.
 Using bleach, chlorine or abrasives can also cause damage.
-To properly clean your equipment, follow these steps:
+To properly clean your equipment, follow these steps or read our in-depth guide on how to disinfect safety equipment.

 - Use a damp sponge (warm water only) to wipe away any residue on your straps and buckles.